 Mr Pistorius, 26, denies murdering his girlfriend Reeva Steenkamp, 29.

-Ms Steenkamp died after being shot three times at Mr Pistorius' home on 14 February.'No embarrassment'
+Ms Steenkamp died after being shot three times at Mr Pistorius' home on 14 February.

 Ms Phiyega said the police had received feedback from state prosecutors about Det Botha only on Wednesday.